Frequent Urination Anxiety Symptom

 - You feel you need to urinate more than two times per hour.

-- You feel you need to urinate even though you haven’t been consuming more water or liquids
+- You feel you need to urinate even though you haven’t been consuming more liquids than usual.

 - You feel you need to urinate, but when you do, you produce little or no results.